blackwiz4rd/bincalendar-card/README.md

 - url: "http://127.0.0.1:5000/bincalendar-card.js"
   type: module
 ```
+5. Upload your bin images to: `home/yourhomeassistantuser/.homeassistant/www/icons`
-5. Example of configuration on a running Home Assistant installation add this to your Lovelace `cards`:
+6. Example of configuration on a running Home Assistant installation add this to your Lovelace `cards`:

 ```yaml
 - entity: none